rosiebailer/seaviewpta_com/content/blogs/meetings.md

 ## Next Meeting

-The next meeting is on September 11, 2018
+The next meeting is on November 13, 2018

 ## Agenda